 Swim-friendly kids' activity tracker.
 Tracks steps, sleep, and minutes of activity.
 Choice of themes.
 Bands for smaller children don't adjust in size; bands for older children do.
 No recharging.
 Replace battery once a year.
-Syncs with free mobile app with chore management and schedule alert tool.
-Child earns rewards for days with 60 min. of activity.
+Syncs with free mobile app.

 Screen is a bit dark to read easily.
 Syncing can be tricky and time-consuming, which can drain the battery.

 For children ages 8 and up.
 Tracks child's steps, active minutes, and sleep.
 Showerproof.
-Adjustable wristband fits wrists up to 6.1 in.
+Adjustable wristband.
 Lets kids challenge others to contests and send messages and cheers.
 Syncs wirelessly to iOS and Android devices.
 Battery lasts about 5 days.
 Choice of blue or purple.
-Really motivates kids to be active.
-Clock function.

 Band may not fit all children, but you can purchase an interchangeable Fitbit Alta band to use.
-Can be challenging to link and sync with parent account, which is required for children under age 12.
+Can be challenging to link and sync with parent account.

 For children ages 4 to 9.
-Circumference of 5.4 in.
+Circumference of 5.4 inches.
 Task reminders.
-Water resistant to 5 atm.
+Water resistant.
 Polymer case with silicone strap.
 1-piece band stretches over hand.
 Compatible with vivofit 3 bands if necessary.
 No recharging.
 Replace battery once a year.
-Clock function.
-Motivates kids to move and do chores.

 Dead pixels develop in the screen.
 Difficulty syncing with the parent app.

 Smart watch-style device.
 Motion sensor for active play challenges.
 Pedometer.
-Two cameras for video and selfies that can be made into new watch faces.
+Two cameras for video and selfies.
 Comes with 55 digital and analog clock faces.
 Monster detector game encourages activity.
 Splash-proof.
 Rechargeable battery.
-For younger elementary age children.
-Kids love camera.
-Monster game keeps them moving, even inside.

 Screen develops dead pixels and breaks relatively easily.